 After you are done doing these, you are ready to lower your high lift jack.
 So, let’s learn just how to do that!

-Steps of Lowering A Hi-Lift Jack
+2 Steps To Lower A Hi-Lift Jack Safely And Correctly

 If you follow the following steps one after another very carefully, you will know how to lower a jack lift in the safest way.